School of Business Programs

 Click here for the NYS CPA requirements

 The Business Administration major prepares students for success in business by combing a liberal arts core with a strong foundation in accounting, economics, marketing, finance, management, and international business.
 Through numerous projects, group presentations, and case analyses business administration students develop the quantitative, analytical, and communication skills essential to successful business careers today and well into the future.
 Internships and hands-on learning experiences round out the program giving the students confidence to solve complex problems and add value to a company from day one.
 When combined with one of the School of Business minors, students are well prepared to enter careers in a wide array of professions.
-For detailed course description see the Undergraduate Bulletin or B.S.
-Business Administration [PDF] for a program overview.
+For detailed course description see the Undergraduate Bulletin for a program overview.

 The Economics major combines the breadth, analytical development, and flexibility of a liberal arts degree with the theoretical, quantitative, and empirical foundation of economics.
 Emphasis is placed on developing critical thinking as well as analytical and communication skills.
 Geneseo economics graduates enter a wide array of positions in both the public and private sectors, or alternatively, gain admission to graduate programs in a variety of fields.
 Students frequently combine the economics major with internships, study abroad, independent research, and related study in fields such as mathematics or other social sciences.
-For detailed course description see the Undergraduate Bulletin or B.A.
-Economics [PDF] for a program overview.
+For detailed course description see the Undergraduate Bulletin for a program overview.

 The School of Business offers a select number of minors to students who are majoring in Accounting, Business Administration, or Economics.